Conceptual model: Type and scope of conceptual models

-Conceptual models (models that are conceptual) range in type from the more concrete, such as the mental image of a familiar physical object, to the formal generality and abstractness of mathematical models which do not appear to the mind as an image.
+Conceptual models range in type from the more concrete, such as the mental image of a familiar physical object, to the formal generality and abstractness of mathematical models which do not appear to the mind as an image.
 Conceptual models also range in terms of the scope of the subject matter that they are taken to represent.
 A model may, for instance, represent a single thing (e.g. the Statue of Liberty), whole classes of things (e.g. the electron), and even very vast domains of subject matter such as the physical universe.
-The variety and scope of conceptual models is due to the variety of purposes had by the people using them.
+The variety and scope of conceptual models is due to the variety of purposes for using them.

-Conceptual modeling is the activity of formally describing some aspects of the physical and social world around us for the purposes of understanding and communication."
+Conceptual modeling is the activity of formally describing some aspects of the physical and social world around us for the purposes of understanding and communication.

 Fundamental objectives

 A conceptual model's primary objective is to convey the fundamental principles and basic functionality of the system which it represents.
 Also, a conceptual model must be developed in such a way as to provide an easily understood system interpretation for the model's users.
 A conceptual model, when implemented properly, should satisfy four fundamental objectives.